catapultcase/JunctionRelay_FrameEngine_ESP32/README.md

 - Check free heap in `/api/status`

 **"Display not ready or busy"**
-- Display is currently refreshing (wait 45 seconds)
+- Display is currently refreshing (wait up to 45 seconds)
 - Check `display_busy` field in `/api/status`
+- Multiple rapid requests will replace queued images

+**Quality dithering hanging at 0%**
+- Old issue - now fixed with progress tracking
+- Should show: `Row 25/480 (5%) - 20,000 pixels - ETA: 45s`
+- Takes 30-60 seconds to complete (this is normal)

 **"Upload incomplete"**
 - Image processing failed in Python client